W2 or 1099: Financial and Legal Risk Examined

 2-3%

-employees can file lawsuits due to document mismanagement including i9, tax related documents, also during an OSHA audit on workplace, client company is exposed to risk due to inadequacy safety training materials.
+employees can file lawsuits due to document mismanagement including i9, and tax-related documents, also during an OSHA audit of the workplace, the client company is exposed to risk due to the inadequacy of safety training materials.
 Staffing staff may fail to submit appropriate or correct safety training materials.
-Since staffing company and client is dual employer, risk is carried over to the client also.
+Since the staffing company and client are dual employers, the risk is carried over to the client also.

-We implement top tier paperless document management system.
+We implement a top-tier paperless document management system.
 Safety training materials can be submitted within 4 hours upon OSHA request.
 Every year, we invest $300,000 to strengthen compliance.